Drs. Cox and Dumbass

 Knox ran a hand down his face and sighed.
 “I don’t know.
 Stress, maybe.
 You’re here, now, convenient.
 I’m tired.
 The Den of Iniquity … ”

-“I’m not interested in twenty-two-year-old girls.”
+“I’m not interested in twenty-three-year-old girls.”

-“I have a lunch date.
-What did you give me on that paper?”
+“I have a lunch date,” she muttered, wanting to get away from this conversation.
+“What did you give me on that paper?”

 “B-plus.
 You could do better.”